123dhruv123/automated-codechef-submission-/README.md

 # automated-codechef-submission-
-This is used to automatically submit code for a problem on codechef
+This is used to automatically submit code for a problem on codechef with the help of selenium